GitHubByJelle/Let-s-Get-Emotional/README.md

 ### main.py
 Is used to train the networks.
-Note, the data isn't added (because it's to large to push on GitHub)
+Note, the data isn't added (because it's to large to push on GitHub) To change parameters (e.g. network architecture, learning rate, loadertype, nepochs, etc), go into main.py and change them at the top of __main__

 ### visualiser.py
-Is used to make visualisations
+Is used to make functions for visualisations

 ### loaders.py
 Is used to load in the data (and oversample / augment)